 12. What are my student's meal options?
 Can our family eat on campus when we visit?
 Students have three meal options, Central Market, Grand Central Station, and The Café at Geisler.
 More information about these options can be found here.
 Each student is allowed up to three guest passes per semester on his/her meal plan.
 Students may pick these passes up at the Central Market office during regular business hours.
 This can be a great way for families to dine with their student.
 If the guest passes are used up, or the dining services policy regarding guest passes changes, families can pay with cash or check to eat at these facilities.

 13. Is there a security officer on call 24 hours a day?
-Yes, a security officer is on-call and available on campus 24 hours per day, 7 days per week to respond to the needs of the campus community.
-Security can be reached at (641) 780-2847 anytime of the day or night.
+Yes, Student Safety officers and other personnel are on-call and available 24 hours per day, 7 days per week to respond to the needs of the campus community.
+Student Safety can be reached at (641) 628-9000 anytime of the day or night.

 14. What is the college alcohol policy?
 The Central College Student Handbook states that “The college does not condone the possession or consumption of alcohol by students [of any age] on campus”.
 That means alcohol is not allowed on campus.
 Policy does not always dictate behavior, however, so it is important to talk with your student before s/he arrives on campus about how s/he will handle dealing with the presence of alcohol on or off campus.
 Students found responsible for violation of the campus alcohol policy through the campus judicial system will find themselves with sanctions ranging from monetary fines, to alcohol education classes, to campus work.

 15. What happens if my student violates campus policy?
 We believe that students should take responsibility for their decisions.
 We also believe students should learn from poor decisions, so we take an educational approach to the judicial process on campus.
-If a student is found violating campus policy, the student will be contacted by the Director of Residence Life to set up a meeting with either a Hall Director or the College Hearing and Review Board (made up of faculty, staff, and students) to talk through the alleged violation.
+If a student is found violating campus policy, the student will be contacted by the Dean of Students fe to set up a meeting with either a Area Coordinator or the College Hearing and Review Board (made up of faculty, staff, and students) to talk through the alleged violation.
 If the student is found in responsible for violating campus policy, s/he will be assigned sanctions to complete including but not limited to, monetary fines, campus work, educational classes, a goals clarification paper, or a meeting with a campus health professional.